andresguisado/katacoda-scenarios/kubernetes101/jobs-initcontainers-cronjobs/initcontainer.md

 ### Pod status

-Check the status of the pod:
+Init container get some time until it creates the file so you could have to check the status of the pod couple of times:

 `kubectl get pods`{{execute}}

 If the pod is running means that the file was created and the pod can read it.

-We are going to check it out manually:
+We are going to check manually that the file is there with the correct content:

 `kubectl exec -ti happypanda -- cat /opt/workdir/helloworld `{{execute}}